abhipreets2/cybulde-data-preparation/README.md

 ![image](https://github.com/user-attachments/assets/1d2b48a3-e592-4a42-a130-24f1e9698c8c)

 Data storage:
-- We already have processed and split data stored in GCP bucket, from the (1) Data preparation.
+- We already have processed and split data stored in GCP bucket, from (1) Data preparation.
 - Using the processed data we will train our tokenizer and store the trained tokenizer back to GCP bucket in a different folder.

 Compute: